-Lori-Anne Sharp is a registered nurse who has been nursing for over 20 years and spent the majority of her career in district nursing working for the Royal District Nursing Service (RDNS) across a variety of roles and sites.
+Lori-Anne Sharp is a registered nurse who has been nursing for over 22 years.
+The majority of her career has been in district nursing working for the Royal District Nursing Service (RDNS) across a variety of roles and sites.

 A decade ago she took up a role with the RDNS Homeless Persons Program (HPP), a specialised team of Community Health nurses who provide healthcare to people experiencing homelessness.
-She is currently a Team Coordinator managing a team of nurses who deliver healthcare to some of the most vulnerable.
+Previously working as a Team Coordinator managing a team of nurses who deliver healthcare to some of the most vulnerable.

-Lori-Anne became a more active member within the ANMF starting as a Job Representative in 2001 before joining the Victorian Branch Council in 2004.
-She became a pivotal cog in the union effort negotiating EBAs on behalf of members and securing landmark policies such as nurse-to-patient ratios.
-Lori-Anne officially began as ANMF Federal Vice-President in April 2017, taking over from predecessor Maree Burgess, she held the role until June 2018 when she was appointed as ANMF Assistant Federal Secretary.
+Lori-Anne became a more active member within the ANMF starting as a Job Representative in 2001 before joining the Victorian Branch Council in 2004 through to 2018.
+During this time Lori-Anne has held positions on Branch Executive, Branch Vice President and Federal Vice President.
+She became a pivotal cog in the union effort negotiating EBAs on behalf of members and supporting landmark policies such as nurse-to-patient ratios.
+Lori-Anne officially began her new post as ANMF Assistant Secretary in June 2018.

 Lori-Anne describes herself as a natural leader, approachable and able to connect people together.
 She is committed to the nursing profession and mobilising the nursing workforce.
-She says her promotion to Federal Vice President heralds a great opportunity to further her dedication to the union movement.
+She says her promotion to Federal Assistant Secretary heralds a great opportunity to further her dedication to the union movement.